guillermo-carrasco/PyConSweden2015/README.md

 * Brief introduction of genomics (really short, just to explain where the data comes from, how is it generated, and why is it useful)
+  - Do we want to include clinical usefulness here or later?
+It's a pretty powerful opener I think :)

 * [Why python?](http://www.nature.com/news/programming-pick-up-python-1.16833)
   Easy to learn, powerful, perfect for glueing, enormous number of